Param-Raval/ecap-segmentation.github.io/index.md

 __Baseline__: [Figure 12](#fig12) shows that the consistency of A-beta and A-gamma in their frequency and location of appearance gives them fairly decent scores when predicted blindly.
 A-delta and B fibres leave significant room for improvement.
 It is also worth noting that the interquartile range (IQR) is decently sized despite significant inter-subject variability.
 The non-fibre label (“other”), being the majority class, is the easiest to predict even using a data agnostic method.

-__BiLSTM+Attention__: [Figure 13](#fig13) shows that the model does not perform well enough.
-While producing gains in A-delta and B fibres for some subjects, overall many others have taken a hit.
-The IQR has also widened in 3 of the 5 labels with four subjects being out of the range in A-beta and B.
+__BiLSTM+Attention__: [Figure 13](#fig13) shows that the model improves over the baseline and produces gains in A-delta and B fibres for some subjects.
+However, the IQR has widened in some of the fibre types.

 __Conv-ED__: [Figure 14](#fig14) shows while the improvements over BiLSTM+Attention are modest in A-beta and A-gamma, there is a notable jump in performance in the B-fibre compared to the baseline.
 Three of the six subjects perform over 0.4 while two have over 0.6 in their F1-scores.
 In A-beta and A-gamma, the averages are still close to the baseline but the IQR has reduced slightly.

-__LSTM-ED__: [Figure 15](#fig15) reports that the average performance for A-beta, A-gamma, and B fibres has improved over the baseline, with a notable advance in the B-fibre.
-Four subjects give a score of 0.4 and above in the B-fibre while the IQR in other fibres has narrowed further.
+__LSTM-ED__: [Figure 15](#fig15) reports that the performance of LSTM-ED is similar to BiLSTMs+Attn but second-best on average.
+However, four subjects give a score of 0.4 and above in the B-fibre while the IQR in other fibres has narrowed further.